calumhrmurray/capish/README.md

-## To-do list
+## Overview

-Why are some of the simulations nan?
-This should clearly be an issue
+Capish and the posteriors are done